 - After the End: The entire premise of the book.

-- This also includes the Vacuumorphs, exoskeletal Humans that are used as living space scouting probes that have all of their vulnerable parts sealed up so they can survive the natural elements of outer space without the need of a ship.
-And since its never mentioned no one from Earth retrieves them.
-In other words Vacuumorphs are cursed with staying in space without any way of directly seeing or communicating with the outside universe (except through their surgically attached planetary surveying equipment) and are (Presumably) forced to consume nothing but their own recycled natural waste until finally accidentally falling towards and burning up in a random planets atmosphere.
-They cannot even travel through space- it is stated that are high-orbit space ship engineers only.
-Their bodies cannot operate or even survive in gravity at all - and that includes the artificial gravity of an accelerating space ship.
+- This also includes the Vacuumorphs, exoskeletal humans that are used as living space scouting probes that have all of their vulnerable parts sealed up so they can survive the natural elements of outer space without the need of a ship.
+And since it's never mentioned no one from Earth retrieves them.
+In other words Vacuumorphs are cursed with staying in space without any way of directly seeing or communicating with the outside universe (except through their surgically attached planetary surveying equipment) and are (presumably) forced to consume nothing but their own recycled natural waste until finally accidentally falling towards and burning up in Earth's atmosphere.
+They cannot even travel through space — it's stated that they are high-orbit spaceship engineers only.
+Their bodies cannot operate or even survive in gravity at all — and that includes the artificial gravity of an accelerating space ship.
 They're stuck in near-Earth space.

 - The book also states that the vacuumorphs do indeed still need to breathe oxygen, the genetic engineers were unable to build a species that didn't need to breathe.
 So they have 3 large lungs with massive storage capacity, and a reduced metabolism so that they can survive on their stored oxygen for some considerable length of time before having to refill their lungs.
 However when they were left behind during the mass planetary evacuation, they would eventually have died in a few weeks with no ways to get any more breathable oxygen.

 - Mainly the Food Creature (see Let's Meet the Meat, below), a grotesque mountain of flesh and fat with distorted, but still human-like features, and many of the book's altered humans that have become worker drones, maintenance units or transportation.
 While some do indeed have actual faces and eyes, they don't appear to be able to react to the general external world in any way.